tlienart/tlienart.github.io/src/pages/csml/cvxopt/split.md

 ### Decomposable problems
 In convex optimisation, a large portion of the problems can be written in the form:
 $$ \xopt \spe{\in} \arg\min_x\,\, f(x) + g(x).$$
-This includes constrained problems where $g\equiv \iota_C$ for a convex set $C$ for instance or penalised problems like the LASSO regression:
+This includes constrained problems where $g\equiv \iota_C$ for a convex set $C$ or penalised problems like the LASSO regression:
 $$ \xopt \spe{\in}\arg\min_x\,\, \frac12\|Ax-b\|_2^2 + \lambda\|x\|_1 \label{decomposable-pb}$$ <!--_-->

 In a similar vein as for the previous notes, the following regularity conditions are usually assumed to hold: